What is gangrene?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

-Treatment of gangrene will often consist of 1 or more of these steps:
+Treatment of gangrene will often consist of one or more of these steps:

 - Antibiotics.
 These medicines can be used to kill bacteria in the affected area.
 They are used only to treat wet gangrene.

 - Surgery to remove the dead tissue.
-When dead tissue is limited to a specific part of the body, leaving healthy surrounding tissue is called debridement.
+When dead tissue is limited to a specific part of the body, removing the dead tissue and leaving healthy surrounding tissue is called debridement.
 It can help keep the gangrene from spreading to healthy tissues nearby.
-In cases where the gangrene is advanced, widespread, and not able to be cured otherwise, a finger, toe, or even a limb may need to be amputated.
+In cases where the gangrene is advanced, widespread, and not able to be cured otherwise, a finger, toe, foot, or more may need to be amputated.

 - Maggot debridement.
 This is a nonsurgical alternative to traditional debridement.
 During this procedure, clean fly larvae are placed on the affected area.
 They eat away dead tissue and remove bacteria.
 This is a painless procedure.